-- 1. List all the duties the employee is performing which are inappropriate to the employee's assigned classification (i.e. duties not listed in the employee's current classification but are listed in another classification specification, if the duty falls in both the current classification and the alleged classification that duty would not be considered outside of the employee's classification). - 2.
-Describe the amount of time spent performing the duties listed in the higher classification (remember that the employee must perform the duties outside of their classification for more than 20% (more than 8 hours of the week) of the grievant's work time or 80% (more than 32 hours of the week) if grieving a lower classification.) - 3.
-Refer to both the current and grieved classification specification.
-The grievance must be detailed and refer to the classification specific to which the outside duties belong. - 4.
-WOC grievances cannot be filed on behalf of a group of employees; they must be filed individually.
+1. List all the duties the employee is performing which are inappropriate to the employee's assigned classification (i.e. duties not listed in the employee's current classification but are listed in another classification specification, if the duty falls in both the current classification and the alleged classification that duty would not be considered outside of the employee's classification).

+2. Describe the amount of time spent performing the duties listed in the higher classification (remember that the employee must perform the duties outside of their classification for more than 20% {more than 8 hours of the week} of the grievant's work time or 80% {more than 32 hours of the week} if grieving a lower classification.)

+3. Refer to both the current and grieved classification specification.
+The grievance must be detailed and refer to the classification specific to which the outside duties belong.

+4. WOC grievances cannot be filed on behalf of a group of employees; they must be filed individually.
 Class action WOC's are denied with a procedural error.
-The grievant must identify one classification to which the duties being performed belong. - 5.
-The grievant may not grieve a number of different classifications.
-WOC's identifying more than one classification are denied with a procedural error.
+The grievant must identify one classification to which the duties being performed belong.

+5. The grievant may not grieve a number of different classifications.
+WOC's identifying more than one classification are denied with a procedural error

+6. An employee is restricted from filing a grievance for WOC if the duties of a previously filed grievance within the previous year are the same.